vguleaev/vguleaev.dev/src/content/blog/why-i-dont-like-implementing-queues.md

 Let's say your cron job runs every minute. ⏳ Even if there is no requirement from business side how fast task must be processed, you still have to wait for the next cron job execution.

 This happens for absolutely no reason 😅.
 Why does this 1 minute delay even exist?
 Did anybody ask for it?
-This delay is artificial because of the technical implementation choice.
+This delay is artificial, because of the technical implementation choice.

 ## Comparing Pros and Cons